nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  sudo -u www-data php occ app:disable files_external files_external disabled

-``app:check-code`` has multiple checks: it checks if an app uses ownCloud's public API (``OCP``) or private API (``OC_``), and it also checks for deprecated methods and the validity of the ``info.xml`` file.
+``app:check-code`` has multiple checks: it checks if an app uses Nextcloud's public API (``OCP``) or private API (``OC_``), and it also checks for deprecated methods and the validity of the ``info.xml`` file.
 By default all checks are enabled.
 The Activity app is an example of a correctly-formatted app::